dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 # ICRC-7: Base Non-Fungible Token (NFT) Standard

-// Open issues

-// - specify error codes

-// - Royalties: there were suggestions to remove the royalties elements entirely

 The ICRC-7 is the base standard for the implementation of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).

 ## Data